Champavati: The Snake Prince (India)

 In a tale collected by Sunity Devi, Maharani of Coochbehar, with the title The Snake Prince, a Maharajah is married to two Maharanis, an older one who is kind and gentle, and a younger one, of a striking appearance and who the Maharajah loves dearly.
 The younger Maharani becomes jealous of the older one, which worsens after the latter gives birth to a girl.
 The younger Maharani orders her husband to build a hut and to expel the older queen there.
 The older Maharani's daughter grows up in poverty.
-Years later, the girl goes to the jungle to gather firewood for fuel and hears a voice proposing to hear.
+Years later, the girl goes to the jungle to gather firewood for fuel and hears a voice proposing to her.
 She pays no heed to the voice, but talks to her mother about it.
 The Maharani convinces her daughter to accept the voice's proposal the next morning.
 She goes to the jungle and consents to be the voice's bride, who answers he will come in five days' time to marry her.
 She consults with a pandit, who assures her that the fixed date is most auspicious for a wedding.
 The elder Maharani and her daughter invite the king, the younger Maharani and other to see the mysterious bridegroom.
 At midnight, two palki-bearers bring the bridegroom: a huge python.
 The python marries the Maharani's daughter and they enter the hut for their wedding night.
 The elder Maharani stays outside and hears her daughter complaining about her body aching.
 The Maharani thinks her daughter is being eaten by the snake, but the hut doors open and there she is, safe and sound.
 The girl explains that the python was decorating her body with heavy jewelry, that is why her body was aching.
 She also reveals that the python is no python, but a handsome youth who will return the next night to live with her.
 The younger Maharani, fuming at the older one's luck, orders her servants to find a python in the jungle so she can marry it to her own daughter.
 The younger Maharani locks her own daughter into the chambers with the python.
 Her daughter screams to be let out and that her body is aching, but the Maharani thinks the python is simply decorating her daughter's body.
 The next day, she finds that the python devoured her daughter, and the Maharajah expels her from the kingdom.
 Back to the older Maharani, she talks her daughter to burn the python prince's snakeskin, so he can be human at all times.
 The python prince's wife burns his snakeskin in a fire.
 He complains about it at first, but he eventually accepts it, and explains that he was cursed as a python until he married a princess.